shangyuj/2200-messed-up/index.md

 If there are no auxiliary verbs and the main verb is not BE, then add a dummy auxiliary DO and place the negator not after the newly added auxiliary verb.
 ![image](https://github.com/user-attachments/assets/6c5d07a0-11d6-4cb3-93e4-be758969bdb2)

+### Exercise
+See page 16 of Exercise: Diagramming Phrases.pdf

 ## 10/1 Intro to Tree Diagrams
 ### Announcements